Continuous phase transition induced by non-Hermiticity in the quantum contact process model: Non-Hermitian QCP model

-In order to understand the complex-imaginary transition better, we are going to analyze the phase transition by studying the order parameter and susceptibility.
-But here we need to make preparation by defining the ground state of non-Hermitian many-body system. {\it Ground states: } we define the ground state $|\psi_{R/L}\rangle$ as the state $\psi_{0}$ associated to the energy $E_0$ with minimum real part as did in literatures \cite{Norifumi,weitao}.
-With this definition, by considering Hermitian limit ($\Gamma \rightarrow 0)$, we recover the standard ground state definition.
+In order to understand the complex-imaginary transition better, we are going to analyse the phase transition by studying the order parameter and susceptibility.
+But here we need to make preparation by defining the ground state of non-Hermitian many-body system. {\it Ground states: } we define the "ground state" $|\psi_{R/L}\rangle$ as the state $\psi_{0}$ associated to the energy $E_0$ with minimum real part as did in literatures \cite{Norifumi,weitao}.
+The state with smallest real part can map to traditional ground state through continuation between the non-Hermitian case and Hermitian case, which can be observed within short time evolution in the absence of quantum jump\cite{Hamazaki19,Norifumi} due to its imaginary part.
+The state with largest imaginary part corresponds to the steady state that can be observed within long time evolution \cite{Tony,Lee}.
+By continuation we mean that the non-Hermitian Hamiltonian becomes the Hermitian case when the dissipation $\Gamma$ tends to zero and the chosen "ground state" recover to the traditional one, namely the state corresponds to the smallest real energy.
+The former satisfies the requirement of continuation while the latter does not.
 When the system crosses to right side of the exceptional point, since energies become imaginary such that above definition of ground state become invalid, we track the continuity and analyticity of energy and observables to choose the ground state.
-Concretly, the ground state should keep the continuity of imaginary part of ground state from left side to right side of EP firstly.
+Concretely, the ground state should keep the continuity of imaginary part of ground state from left side to right side of EP firstly.
 After reaching right side of EP, we use continuity and analyticity of observables to determine the ground state.
-In following part, we will reveal the phase transition induced by non-hermiticity in our model in detail.
+In following part, we will reveal the phase transition induced by non-Hermiticity in our model in detail.